Who This Is For

 How does AI handle classified or CUI-sensitive solicitations?

 Projectory processes documents in FedRAMP-aligned environments.
-For CUI (Controlled Unclassified Information), data handling follows NIST SP 800-171 controls.
+For CUI (Controlled Unclassified Information), data handling follows NIST SP 800-171 controls with role-based access and CUI segmentation.
 Classified solicitations require separate handling procedures — AI tools process only the unclassified portions of the solicitation package.

 What if our content library is disorganized or incomplete?